POEMMA's Target of Opportunity Sensitivity to Cosmic Neutrino Transient Sources: Neutrino Estimates from Flaring Astrophysical Sources and Neutrino Horizons

-We note that the BNS merger rates reported by LIGO/Virgo are higher than that used in the Fang and Metzger analysis and the combined neutrino fluence from the cosmological population of BNS mergers may overproduce the IceCube upper limit on the diffuse neutrino flux above $5$ PeV~\cite{Aartsen:2018vtx} depending on source evolution and maximum redshift.
-As the calculated neutrino horizon for BNS mergers is very local, the use of the local BNS rate as measured by LIGO/Virgo is appropriate, but it is worth noting that with only one detection, the BNS merger rate is uncontrained, particularly beyond the LIGO/Virgo horizon ($z \sim 0.1$).
-Alternatively, it is also worth considering the possibility that a large fraction of BNS mergers may not result in a long-lived or stable magnetar that would produce neutrinos.
+We note that the BNS merger rates reported by LIGO-Virgo are higher than that used in the Fang and Metzger analysis and the combined neutrino fluence from the cosmological population of BNS mergers may overproduce the IceCube upper limit on the diffuse neutrino flux above $5$ PeV~\cite{Aartsen:2018vtx} depending on source evolution and maximum redshift.
+As the calculated neutrino horizon for BNS mergers is very local, the use of the local BNS rate as measured by LIGO-Virgo is appropriate, but it is worth noting that with only two confirmed detections, the BNS merger rate is unconstrained, particularly beyond the LIGO-Virgo BNS horizon ($\sim 130$~Mpc).\footnote{\url{https://emfollow.docs.ligo.org/userguide/capabilities.html}} Alternatively, it is also worth considering the possibility that a large fraction of BNS mergers may not result in a long-lived or stable magnetar that would produce neutrinos.
 Such a scenario would reduce the diffuse neutrino flux from BNS mergers, but it would also reduce the predicted ToO rates for POEMMA.